What’s the issue with the application interface?

 How much does it cost?

-Priced at around $179/£159 now, the original Loupedeck was designed expressly for Lightroom Classic, but after receiving some mixed reviews regarding build and lack of customization, is now being quickly succeeded by the new Loupedeck+.
+Priced at around $179/£159 now, the original Loupedeck was designed expressly for Lightroom Classic, but after receiving some mixed reviews regarding build and lack of customization, it’s now being quickly succeeded by the new Loupedeck+.
 This new model costs around $230 which adds support for Aurora HDR 2018 (from Skylum) and Capture One, albeit only in beta.

 Check availability and prices: